tiibuturner/tiibuturner/README.md

     font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;>👉 You can check my LinkedIn- profile to get to know me better.
 You can find it in my profile.</p>

 <p style=
-    font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;>👉 Now playing (PS5): I just finished Witcher 3 and it's expansions.
-Mourning that I can't have adventures with Geralt, but still starting a new one with Basim in AC Mirage.</p>
+    font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;>👉 Now playing (PS5): I just finished Witcher 3 and its expansions.
+I am mourning that I can't have adventures with Geralt, but life goes on and I am starting a new one with Basim in AC Mirage.</p>

 <h2 style=
     font-family: 'Segoe UI', Tahoma, Geneva, Verdana, sans-serif;><b>FUN FACT</b>:</h2>